-Dates, almonds, and ginger what a crazy idea, but I had to try it and so glad I did.
+Dates, almonds, and ginger what a crazy idea, but I had to try it and am so glad I did.
 Dates are perfect for a shortbread since it adds a perfect amount of sweetness.

 The dates at the store were big and plump and just calling my name when perusing through the grocery aisles.
 According to organicfact.net